srahmel/living-science-documents/science_repo/publications/README_EXPORT.md

 ## JATS-XML Format Details

-The JATS-XML export follows the JATS 1.3 DTD standard and includes the following elements:
+The JATS-XML export follows a minimal JATS 1.3 subset tailored for MVP.
+See publications/JATS_MAPPING.md and publications/schemas/lsd-jats-minimal.xsd.
+A schema validation utility validates exports in tests.

+It includes the following elements:

 - `<article>`: Root element
 - `<front>`: Front matter (metadata)